-There are a variety of wayfinding and signage styles throughout the CRA.
+Presently, there is a variety of competing wayfinding and signage styles throughout the CRA.
 The variety of styles reduces the potential for a unified identity in the area.
-Wayfinding is an environmental graphic program including entry features, signage, and wayfinding.
-The program can be developed to accentuate the aesthetic quality of the Naples CRA to attract visitors, support business owners and develop community pride for residents.
-The overall visual impression of a district can be significantly impacted by the collective image of signs.
-A well planned graphic identity will contribute enormously to creating a cohesive sense of place.
-These elements act as visual magnets to attract visitors.
+The overall visual quality of the district can be significantly improved by the adoption of a cohesive signage package.
+Having a well-planned graphic identity will contribute to creating a cohesive sense of place and improving the use of the various destinations and businesses within the area by both daily users and visitors.